West Bengal Sampark Kranti Express: Rake and composition

 The coach composition of West Bengal Sampark Kranti from Sealdah to Anand Vihar Terminal is:

 While on its return journey the rake reverses.

 Traction

-It is hauled by a Howrah-based WAP-7/ Kanpur-based WAP-7 locomotive throughout its entire journey.
+It is hauled by a Howrah-based WAP-7 or a Howrah-based WAP-4 locomotive throughout its entire journey.

 Other details

-Earlier this train use to ply between Sealdah and Delhi Junction, but later in order to decongest Delhi Junction and New Delhi, this train was terminated to Anand Vihar Terminal.
+Earlier this train use to ply between Sealdah and Delhi Junction, but later in order to decongest Delhi Junction and New Delhi, this train was terminated to Anand Vihar Terminal from 3 October 2017.
 It shares its rake with the Sealdah–Amritsar Jallianwalla Bagh Express.